Whangārei students earn three Lions Young Ambassadors Awards

 3rd Hannah Jansen - WGHS - $200.

-Marsters, who is a head prefect at Whangārei Boys' High School, will go on to the Lions District 202K finals in Warkworth, to compete against others from Northland, Auckland and Upper Waikato, Thames/Coromandel for the Young Ambassadors District Award on October 2.
+Marsters, who is co-head boy at Whangārei Boys' High School, will go on to the Lions District 202K finals in Warkworth, to compete against others from Northland, Auckland and Upper Waikato, Thames/Coromandel for the Young Ambassadors District Award on October 2.

 The prize money and running costs for the awards were funded by the sponsorship of businesses, including, Northland Scaffolding Ltd, Kellys Automotive and Northern Districts Security, assisted by the seven Lions Clubs in Zone 2 - Hikurangi Mountain, Tutukaka Coast, Onerahi and Whangārei Heads, Kamo, Whangārei Hatea, Whangārei and Mangakahia clubs.